ronnytorresmtz/advanced-crud-vue/README.md

 >With Vue, Vuex, VueRouter, Larevel, Axios, CORS, Bootstrap, Animate

 1. CRUD with a Table and Form
-2. Colum Table are sorteable
+2. Colum Table are Sorteable
 3. Choose Field to Display in Table
 4. Search Box and Filter Record Status
 5. Use Vuex for State with Modules